Sara Niemietz: Career

-Niemietz is also featured in duet with Richard Marx on his 2012 album and PBS live television special, A Night Out With Friends, singing Marx's number one Adult Contemporary hit, "Keep Coming Back".
-Marx again called upon Niemietz to perform "Santa Claus is Coming to Town", a duet, for his first Christmas album, Christmas Spirit.
+Niemietz is also featured in duet with Richard Marx on his 2012 album and PBS live television special, A Night Out With Friends, singing Marx's number one adult contemporary hit, "Keep Coming Back".
+Marx again called on Niemietz to perform "Santa Claus is Coming to Town", a duet, for his first Christmas album, Christmas Spirit.

-Niemietz and Walden co-wrote the song, "Set You Free" for Phil Scarpaci's 2011 film, In The Key of Eli.
-Niemietz and Walden also wrote the song, "Never Too Far From Home" which Niemietz performs in the 2012 short film, Stetson, Street Dog of Park City, a film promoting the adoption of abandoned pets.
+Niemietz and Walden co-wrote the song "Set You Free" for Phil Scarpaci's 2011 film, In The Key of Eli.
+Niemietz and Walden also wrote the song "Never Too Far From Home" which Niemietz performs in Stetson, Street Dog of Park City, a 2012 short film promoting the adoption of abandoned pets.

 On June 28, 2013, shortly after her twenty-first birthday, Niemietz took the stage with B. J. Thomas to perform "Hooked on a Feeling" at the Grand Ole Opry.
 On May 31, 2014, Niemietz performed with Mary Ann Mobley at the tenth annual What A Pair! benefit for cancer research, at the Saban Theater, in Beverly Hills.

 Melissa Manchester and Niemietz (BMI) co-wrote the song "Feeling For You" for Manchester's album, You Gotta Love the Life (2015), with Keb' Mo' producing the song and playing guitar on the track.
-"Feelin' for You" was pre-released as a single on January 9, 2015, and premiered at #2 on the Smooth jazz charts.
+"Feelin' for You" was pre-released as a single on January 9, 2015, and premiered at #2 on the smooth jazz charts.
 You Gotta Love the Life was released on February 10, 2015, and hit #17 on the Billboard Magazine Jazz Albums chart for the week of February 28, 2015.

 Niemietz appears on the closing track of Scott Bradlee's Postmodern Jukebox, Swipe Right For Vintage, released on July 30, 2015.
 Rearranged by Bradlee, Talking Heads', "This Must Be the Place (Naive Melody)" (1983) is transformed into a swing piece featuring the horns of Lemar Guillary and Danny Janklow.
 An accompanying music video was released on August 20, 2015.
 September continued to be a busy time for Niemietz in 2015.
 She performed at the Governor's Ball after-party for the Emmy Awards on September 20, rushing back to Los Angeles after performing at the ninetieth birthday-bash for Gerald Hines at the University of Houston on the previous evening.
 Postmodern Jukebox released a second collaborative video featuring Niemietz, singing Scott Bradlee's rendition of "Hey Ya!"
 (2003) by Outkast, with Matt Bloyd and Kenton Chen backing Niemietz on vocals.
-Niemietz released her new EP, Fountain & Vine on September 22, with her song "Taxi Outside" as the first video - single.
+Niemietz released her new EP, Fountain & Vine, on September 22, with her song "Taxi Outside" as the first video single.
 Niemietz spoke with Next Big Thing Radio about these activities on September 21.